expertanalytics/cvcreator/README.rst

 .. code:: sh

-  cv create example.yaml --projects "A1,foo,whatever"
+  cv create example.toml --projects "A1,foo,whatever"

 The tags are defined in the ``.toml`` content file.